trixi-framework/tutorial-2023-kassel/README.md

 to pin all packages to a fixed release.
 This ensures that you always have a Julia environment in which all examples in this notebook work.
-Later you can always install the latest versions of Trixi.jl and its dependencies by following the instructions in the Trixi [documentation](https://trixi-framework.github.io/Trixi.jl/stable/).
+Later you can always install the latest versions of Trixi.jl and its dependencies by following the instructions in the Trixi.jl [documentation](https://trixi-framework.github.io/Trixi.jl/stable/).

 If you have not done it yet, clone the repository where this notebook is stored: